 Coronaviruses are a large family of viruses that are common in humans and many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people.
-Previous examples of this occurrence include SARS-CoV (2003) and MERS-CoV(2012).
+Previous examples of this occurrence include SARS-CoV (2003) and MERS-CoV (2012).
 The virus that causes COVID-19 (Coronavirus Disease) started spreading from person-to-person in China and is now confirmed to be spreading in countries outside of China, including the United States.

-Coronavirus Common Middle East respiratory symptoms syndrome (MERS) and severe acute respiratory syndrome (SARS) are viral respiratory illnesses A dry cough develops caused by a coronavirus. after 2 to 7 days Severe symptoms Mild breathing High fever difficulties at (100.4°F or higher) the outset Pneumonia Kidney failure Gastrointestinal issues Transmission Diarrhea Coughs or sneezes from infected person General or touching body aches contaminated objects.
+Transmission Coronavirus Common Coronaviruses are zoonotic, meaning Middle East respiratory symptoms they are transmitted between animals syndrome (MERS) and and people. severe acute respiratory syndrome (SARS) are viral respiratory illnesses A dry cough develops caused by a coronavirus. after 2 to 7 days Severe symptoms Mild breathing High fever difficulties at (100.4°F or higher) the outset Human-to-human transmission: Pneumonia Coronaviruses are most commonly Kidney failure spread from an infected person by: Gastrointestinal issues Coughing and sneezing.
+Close personal contact, such as Transmission touching or shaking hands.
+Diarrhea Couahs or Touching an object or surface with sneezes from the virus on it, and then touching infected person General your mouth, nose, or eyes before or touching body aches contaminated objects. washing your hands.
+Fecal contamination.